Repton School Abu Dhabi, Shams Abu Dhabi, Al Reem Island

 It should also be noted that Repton School Abu Dhabi also distinguishes itself from its sister school in Dubai in its lack of boarding provision.
 Parents seeking weekly or full time boarding can seamlessly transfer from Repton Abu Dhabi at the end of Year 6.

-“Throughout the school the curriculum has been modified to provide significant focus on the developing language skills of the majority of EAL students, as well as on meeting the learning needs of all students.
+“Throughout Repton School Abu Dhabi, the curriculum has been modified to provide significant focus on the developing language skills of the majority of EAL students, as well as on meeting the learning needs of all students.
 Documentation indicates that there is significant modification of the curriculum to make it appropriate for all groups of students.”

-Prospective parents should note, however, that once children move beyond the Foundation School they are likely to face an academic curriculum that may not benefit all children.
+Parents should note, however, that once children move beyond the Foundation School they are likely to face an academic curriculum that may not benefit all children.
 Repton “Upper” school will not provide parallel stream GCE A’ Level/IB provision – all children will be expected to sit for the stretching International Baccalaureate Diploma [IB DP].
-Given this, the school will need to work hard on raising English language skills, given that the large majority of students have English as an Additional Language [EAL] at the foundation stage.
-On this note, ADEC record that the attainment of children in English is “outstanding” – its highest accolade.
+Given this, Repton School Abu Dhabi works hard on raising English language skills, given that the large majority of students have English as an Additional Language [EAL] at the foundation stage.
+On this note, ADEK record that the attainment of children in English is “outstanding” – its highest accolade.

 Academic breadth is significant for EYFS with expansive subject provision across English, Mathematics, broader Arts and Sciences, Mathematics, Music, ICT, PE and languages, including Arabic, French and Spanish.

-Facilities are “Very Good” in quality/breadth and focused on Early Years learning.
+Facilities at Repton School Abu Dhabi are “Very Good” in quality/breadth and focused on Early Years learning.